-- 1. The programme director will be responsible for ensuring the evaluation of education. - 2.
-The programme director will inform the Council of the method and frequency with which components of the curriculum are to be evaluated. - 3.
-The programme director will inform the Council of the outcomes of the evaluation, the amendments made as a result of this and the effect of the actual amendments. - 4.
-All courses are evaluated at the end of the course.
+- 1. The programme director is responsible for ensuring the evaluation of education. - 2.
+The programme director informs the Council of the method and frequency with which components of the curriculum are evaluated. - 3.
+The programme director informs the Council of the outcomes of the evaluation, the amendments made as a result of this and the effect of the actual amendments. - 4.
+All courses are evaluated by students at the end of the course.